By Jonathan Reed

 Buckingham Palace, the headquarters of the Monarchy; the place where the sovereign wheel smoothly continues to turn; it is easy to see the palace as the Royal Family’s brain.
 Every decision, manoeuvre, announcement stems from behind those black iron gates.
 But if Buckingham Palace is the brain, then Windsor Castle is the Monarchy’s heart, constantly beating, ensuring that the symbolic emblems of the Royal Family remain as integral to Britain’s history, heritage and most importantly, future.

-Thanks to North Yorkshire Moors Railway and all the wonderful staff for helping organise our visit!
+Thanks to the Royal Collection Trust and all the wonderful staff at Windsor Castle for helping organise our visit!